 The Norway rat is the largest and heaviest of the three.
 They grow to be a foot long from nose to the tip of the tail with shaggy brown fur on its back and a white underbelly.
 Their nose is blunt, and they have a shorter tail and smaller ears than the roof rat.
 These creatures tend to nest in underground burrows, and they may find basements a comfortable place to be as long as they can remain undisturbed.

 No matter which of these rodents home and business owners are faced with, they are nothing but bad news for the property and the people who live and work there, and their presence should not be taken lightly.
-If you discover rodents on your property, be sure to call Adams Exterminating Company.
+If you discover rodents on your property, be sure to call Adams Exterminating.
 Our technicians are experts at elimination and at prevention of future invasions from these pests.
 A quick call is all it takes to begin your rodent-free life.